 - If this is the first time this drive has been plugged in, it may take anywhere from 5 seconds to a couple of minutes for it to be ready to use.

-- If this is the first time that the USB drive has been used on this PC, a box called Autoplay should pop up and give several choices of how Windows is supposed to react when this drive is connected.
-Click on the option named "Open folder to view files."
+- If this is the first time that the USB drive has been used on this PC, a box called Autoplay will pop up and give several choices of how Windows is supposed to react when this drive is connected.
+Click on the option named Open folder to view files.

 - A new window will open which will be blank inside if the drive is new or will show files that had been previously copied to it if it has been used on this or another PC.

 - On the left side of the window, look under Libraries and locate the library containing the item(s) you want to copy.
 The four listed libraries are Documents, Music, Pictures and Videos.

 - Right-click on the appropriate library and select Open in new window from the popup menu (2nd item down).
 A second window will open.

 - A box that states Copying… will appear for a moment along with progress bar.
 When copying is complete, you will see the file's icon in the USB drive window.
 The file is now copied.